 There are proofs to say that alcohol beverages are running back to a very long time.
-When there was no scientific knowledge, people were using fermentation process to make alcoholic beverages.
+When there was no scientific knowledge, people used the fermentation process to make alcoholic beverages.
 Spirits are the group of consumable beverages among alcohols.

 The characteristic of the alcohol family is the presence of a –OH functional group (hydroxyl group).
-Normally, this –OH group is attached to a sp3 hybridized carbon.
-The simplest member of the family is methyl alcohol, which is also known as methanol.
-Alcohols can be classified into three groups as primary, secondary and tertiary.
-This classification is based on the degree of substitution of carbon to which the hydroxyl group is directly attached.
-If the carbon has only one other carbon attached to it, the carbon is said to be a primary carbon, and the alcohol is a primary alcohol.
-If the carbon with the hydroxyl group is attached to two other carbons, then that is a secondary alcohol and so on.
+Normally, this –OH group attaches with an sp3 hybridized carbon.
+The simplest member of the family is methyl alcohol, which we know commonly as methanol.
+We can classify alcohols into three groups as primary, secondary and tertiary.
+This classification depends on the degree of substitution of carbon to which the hydroxyl group directly attaches.
+If the carbon has only one other carbon attached to it, the carbon is a primary carbon, and the alcohol is a primary alcohol.
+If the carbon with the hydroxyl group is attached to two other carbons, then that is secondary alcohol and so on.

 Furthermore, alcohols are polar.
 The C-O bond and O-H bonds contribute to the polarity of the molecule.
-Polarization of the O-H bond makes the hydrogen partially positive and explains the acidity of alcohols.
+The polarization of the O-H bond makes the hydrogen partially positive and explains the acidity of alcohols.
 Alcohols are weak acids, and the acidity is close to that of water. –OH is a poor leaving group, because OH– is a strong base.
 But, protonation of the alcohol converts the poor leaving group –OH into a good leaving group (H2O).
-The carbon, which is directly attached to the –OH group, is partially positive; therefore, it is susceptible to nucleophilic attack.
+The carbon, which directly attaches to the –OH group, is partially positive; therefore, it is susceptible to nucleophilic attack.
 Further, the electron pairs on the oxygen atom make it both basic and nucleophilic.